 Public Interest Fellowship Opportunities

-We are seeking attorneys licensed in Pennsylvania who are energetic, flexible, creative, confident, and culturally-sensitive, to represent, educate, intake/interview, counsel and advocate for senior clients and be a part of our team of experienced lawyers and advocates.
+We consider new attorneys licensed in Pennsylvania (or who will be licensed prior to the start date of a fellowship) to join our staff as public interest fellows through a variety of fellowship opportunities, including Independence Foundation, Skadden, Equal Justice, Borchard Foundation, ABA and others.
+We seek fellowship candidates who are creative, compassionate, energetic, flexible, confident, and culturally-sensitive, to represent, educate, intake/interview, counsel, and advocate for senior clients and be a part of our team of experienced lawyers and advocates.
 Fellows will receive excellent training and supervision.
+Fellows help create and lead a legal services project focused on a particular issue, population, or unmet legal need or challenge facing low-income older Pennsylvanians.
 They will intake and interview clients, handle an individual caseload, assist legal staff with more complex litigation and cases, advocate and negotiate, develop community education materials, help conduct outreach workshops and attend community events, conduct legal research, writing and drafting, participate in systemic advocacy efforts, and handle other office tasks and special projects, as needed.

-We seek applicants who are active members of the Pennsylvania Bar, ideally with demonstrated public interest, pro bono or volunteer experience.
-Excellent oral and written communications skills, ability to work in a fast-paced environment and a commitment to serving vulnerable and diverse communities required.
+Fellowship applications are considered starting in the spring generally for the fall of the following year, depending on the Fellowship.
+Ideal applicants have demonstrated public interest, pro bono, or volunteer experience working with low-income communities.
+Excellent oral and written communications skills, ability to work in a fast-paced environment, and a commitment to serving vulnerable and diverse communities required.
 Experience in aging and/or poverty law, representing clients in various areas of civil law, and working with senior citizens, minority, and limited English proficient communities are all preferred.
-Persons with bilingual ability are strongly encouraged to apply.
+Persons with bilingual ability and minorities are strongly encouraged to apply.
+SeniorLAW Center deeply values diversity.

-SeniorLAW Center regularly employs law students in full-time summer internships as well as part-time internships and externships through the school semester.
-Students are encouraged to explore law school funding and work study eligibility before applying.
+SeniorLAW Center regularly hosts law students in full-time summer internships as well as part-time internships and externships through the school semester.
+Students are encouraged to explore law school funding and work-study eligibility before applying.

-SeniorLAW Center has established excellent internship and externship programs with Villanova University School of Law (and its Lawyering Together program), Temple University Beasley School of Law, and Earle Mack School of Law at Drexel University, and we encourage students to apply through their law school faculty.
+SeniorLAW Center has excellent internship and externship opportunities through Villanova University Charles Widger School of Law, Temple University Beasley School of Law, and Drexel University Thomas R. Kline School of Law, and we encourage students to apply through their law school faculty.
 We welcome inquiries from students of other law schools with externship programs.